hoycalvin/Android_Binary_Converter/README.md

 "Android_Binary_Converter"
-A simple Decimal->Binary-Octal-Hexa Converter on Android, written in Java.
+A simple Decimal->Binary-Octal-Hexa Converter on Android, written in Java, Developed in Android Studio.
-Written for a 1st year course on Mobile Development.
 Same features as the converter for iOS, which was written in Swift.